DN-debug/peux-os-sitebuild/src/pages/blog/update-procedure.md

 5. Once done, populate the keys using the command : "**sudo pacman-key --populate archlinux**", followed by "**sudo pacman -Syy**".

 6. Now you should be good to go, run "**sudo pacman -Syu**" to upgrade the system.

+If above steps doesn't work out for you, then you may reach out to me using the means listed in the '[Connect](https://peux-os.netlify.app/#con)' tab in the top right corner.

+Thanks!